 DMARC: It’s a Worthy Journey

-In 2018, the company’s security leaders recognized it had a gap that put its brand reputation and customer relationships at risk.
+This unnamed customer’s security leaders recognized it had a gap that put its brand reputation and customer relationships at risk.
 Without a DMARC policy in place at p=reject, any scammer could usurp the brand and send thousands of emails in its name.
 And with email scams that were financially motivated, the risk to customers was real.

 The team knew that the DMARC record needed to be at p=reject as quickly as possible.
 While it was possible to create a DMARC record at a p=none policy, they knew that it would do nothing to actually stop the spoofing.
 They needed to truly ensure authentication, before their customers were tricked by a fake email from their real domain.